MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 public class BasicAuthenticator : Authenticator
 {
-    // for demo purposes, set this in the inspector public string username;
+    // for demo purposes, set these in the inspector public string username;
     public string password;